JMagnoJunior/react-microservices-example/README.md

 ### Overview
 Here is how this project is organized:
-/react-microservices-example
+* /react-microservices-example
-    /accommodation-service    -> sprin boot service related to accommodation process
+  * /accommodation-service    -> sprin boot service related to accommodation process
-    /file-service             -> utility service to handle images and files /findmyplace_website      -> A website written in react to consume the other services /reservation-service      -> spring boot service related to reserve process docker-compose.yml        -> Docker config for a dev enviroment
+  * /file-service             -> utility service to handle images and files
+  * /findmyplace_website      -> A website written in react to consume the other services
+  * /reservation-service      -> spring boot service related to reserve process
+  * docker-compose.yml        -> Docker config for a dev enviroment

 ### Where do I start?
+You can start wherever you want.
+Every project is supposed to be independent from each other.
-I would recommend to take a look into the /accommodation-service first.
-Every service has his own README.md file.
+I would recommend to take a look into the /accommodation-service first, but every project/service has his own README.md file.
-I will use it to describe
+I will use it to describe the service.

 ### References
 https://12factor.net